rhel-labs/learn-katacoda/service-admin/intro.md

 # Overview:

-Services are programs that run in the background of a system, out of the user’s view.
+Services are processes that run in the background of a system, out of the user’s view.
 They typically lack an interface and therefore have to be interacted with using commands.
-Services streamline the user experience by taking care of operations automatically and in a way that doesn’t distract the user.
+Services streamline the user experience by taking care of operations automatically and in a way that does not distract the user.
 There is actually a service that manages the starting and stopping of other services, `systemd`.
 This lab provides the basics of starting and stopping services using `systemctl`, which is the command that allows users to interact with the `systemd` service.

 # Goal: